 - Family system is clearly defined.
 Topic contributes "something new" to the field, demonstrates critical analysis of existing literature.
 (Family system selected is not already covered in the course syllabus, or is clearly distinguished and goes beyond what is discussed in the course.)
 (10 points) - A clear body of relevant research literature (empirical articles) on the topic is referenced.
+What theories are (or could be) important to understanding this family system?
 What particular dynamics or issues are unique or interesting for this family system?
 Are there factors that are important to consider in promoting psychological well-being? (and, alternatively, are there unique risk factors?)
 Note: You may want to focus on only several aspects of family life, and really explain these in detail in terms of research and its implications.
 (10 points) - The relationship of the topic to law, policy, and/or practice is clearly established.
-(10 points)

-- Gaps in the research literature are identified; future research questions are proposed.
+(10 points) - Gaps in the research literature are identified; future research questions are proposed.
 (10 points) - Citations should be included, as well as a reference page, in APA style (this includes double-spacing, 12 point Times New Roman font, 1 inch margins on all sides, etc.).
-(Not all references that you'll end up using need to be included at this point in time!)
+(Not all references you'll end up using need to be included at this point!)
+Use 1st person (using "I" statements) and active voice; include personal connections as you'd like.
 (10 points) - NOTE: At least 3 empirical research articles should be found using the PsycINFO database on the UK library website, should be peer-reviewed, not older than 10 years, are not dissertations, literature reviews, or meta-analyses.
-Additional resources beyond these 3 core empirical articles for your course project may be from other sources, such as dissertations, meta-analyses, literature reviews, research older than 10 years, books, news sources, etc.
+Additional resources beyond these 3 core empirical articles for your course project may be from other sources, such as dissertations, meta-analyses, literature reviews, research older than 10 years, books, news sources, etc. You may also use readings from the syllabus but ONLY in addition to these 3. - NOTE: no more than one paragraph is included that was written by generative AI, and if this paragraph is included, proper credit is given.